Click to jump to section

-To become a certified teacher in Alabama, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Alabama, you will need to fulfill these requirements:

 Step One: Alabama Prerequisite Coursework